 Discover the way they showcase the three other Ps.

-The 3Ps that were mentioned earlier are highly dependent on the last P, people.
+The 3Ps mentioned earlier are highly dependent on the last P, people.
 If you find that the business' product, pricing, and process are acceptable, the team or person behind it could be accounted for.
 Whatever they presented on their website about their product, pricing and prices could simply demonstrate how organized, coordinated and skilled those people are.
-And, truth to be told, those types of people are definitely the best ones to work with, so if you've felt like you've met them already, secure a spot in their service right away.
+And truth be told, those types of people are the best ones to work with, so if you've felt like you've met them already, secure a spot in their service immediately.

-You have already spent a quarter of your hour reading this article, and we don't want you to spend another quarter of it looking for the rendering business that possesses all those qualities.
-So here's our solution: presenting you, our Company, HomeRender.
+You have already spent a quarter of your hour reading this article, and we don't want you to spend another quarter of it looking for the best rendering business that possesses all those qualities.
+So here's our solution: presenting you with our architectural rendering business, HomeRender.

-If you want to verify this before getting in touch with us, please feel free to visit our website anytime and see how you become a Contender by using HomeRender.
+If you want to verify this before getting in touch with us, please visit our website anytime and see how you become a Contender by using HomeRender.